Jon4OS/AutoClick/README.md

 Due to the nature of this mod, it could easily be used to gain an advantage in PvP or PvE.
 Even AFKing or AFKing with the help of mods/tools may be considered cheating by some.
 This can be very subjective and opinions differ.
 Therefore I advise you to consult the rules of your server before using this mod.

-I am not responsible for you getting banned or anything else that may come from using this mod.
+We are not responsible for misuse of this mod.

 [Releases]: https://github.com/LeafHacker/AutoClick/releases
 [AutoHotKey]: https://www.autohotkey.com
 [AutoKey]: https://github.com/autokey/autokey
 [MIT license]: /LICENSE

-We are not responsible for misuse.